Ahkioh/The-BeBop/README.md

 # The-BeBop
-My voyage into the space of software creation and collaboration begins here.
+My voyage into the space of code creation and collaboration begins here.
 And so with that I say Hello World!